-Classes for this course will meet on Mondays and Wednesdays in accordance with the lecture schedule in this syllabus.
-The first class is on Monday, May 8, 2017.
+Classes for this course occur on Mondays and Wednesdays in accordance with the lecture schedule on this syllabus.
+The first class will take place on Monday, May 10, 2021.
+Unless otherwise noted, all lectures begin at 5:00 P.M., Eastern Time.